voxel51/fiftyone/docs/source/user_guide/using_views.rst

         .. note::

-            See :ref:`this page <dataset-zoo-bdd100k>` for dataset download instructions.
+            See the :ref:`BDD100K dataset <dataset-zoo-bdd100k>` in the Dataset Zoo for download instructions.

         .. code-block:: python
             :linenos: